luizbgomide/sovereign/rules.md

 Gear is either Stowed or Readied.

 <strong id="stowed">Stowed</strong> gear is packed away carefully in pockets, packs, and harnesses.
 It’s easier to carry but harder to quickly access.
-Using Stowed gear requires that the bearer take a [Main Action](/combat#main-action) to pull it out before using it.
+Using Stowed gear requires a [Main Action](/combat#main-action) to pull it out before using it.
 A character can carry a total number of Stowed encumbrance points equal to their Strength score.

 <strong id="readied">Readied</strong> gear is carried in hands, holsters, quick-access pockets, or other easily-accessible places.
 It can be used as part of an action without any further preparation.
 A character can carry a number of Readied encumbrance points equal to half their Strength, rounded down.

 ### Bulk Weights

-Sometimes the Characters need to transport bulk amounts of goods that are measured in pounds.
-When it’s necessary to convert these weights into encumbrance points, assume that 50lbs is 10 enc.
+Sometimes Characters need to transport bulk amounts of goods measured in pounds.
+When it’s necessary to convert these weights into encumbrance points, assume that 50 lbs equals 10 enc.

-Every 100 coins counts as 1 enc.
+Every 100 coins count as 1 enc.

 ### Pack Animals and Porters